Lights On! partners with Wichita Police Department to 'heal community relationships'

-WICHITA, Kan.
-(KWCH) The Wichita Police Department (WPD) has launched a community-driven program "with the mission to heal relationships between communities and law enforcement agencies."
+The Wichita Police Department (WPD) has launched a community-driven program "with the mission to heal relationships between communities and law enforcement agencies."

 The program, called "Lights On!" means WPD officers, on traffic stops, can provide a voucher for a free repair on mechanical problems with the vehicle rather than citing the driver.
 Some common mechanical violations include burned-out light bulbs, broken turn signals, etc.